Review Shows Family Plays Important Role in Heart Health Throughout Life

 The authors write that the implications for caregivers of family-based interventions include optimization of parenting skills, modification of the family environment to promote healthy behaviors, modeling healthy lifestyle behaviors, and encouraging self-efficacy of both caregivers and children.
 Moving forward, policy and structural approaches also need to be promoted at the community and political levels in order to create better surrounding environments for the family system.

 “Family-communicated attitudes, knowledge, and behaviors substantially affect an individual’s health behaviors,” explain Vedanthan, et al. “’Nature’ (genomics), ‘nurture’ (parenting styles, perceptions), the surrounding environment, as well as the interaction among these factors all play a crucial role in the promotion of cardiovascular health of children, caregivers, and families.
 Family-based approaches that target both caregivers and children, as well as encourage communication among the family unit, are likely to be the most effective approach to promote cardiovascular health.”

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Diet, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Diet, Smoking

 Keywords: Adult, Attitude, Caregivers, Child, Coronary Artery Disease, Demography, Diet, Fruit, Genomics, Habits, Health Behavior, Health Promotion, Individuality, Life Style, Motor Activity, Obesity, Overweight, Parenting, Smoking, United States